 That’s encouraging to hear.
 For someone who is considering a career transition into software engineering, what would be your advice on the best approach to navigate this field successfully?

-My advice would be to start by exploring your personal interests within the software engineering field.
-Consider what type of projects or areas of focus excites you the most.
+My advice would be to start by exploring your interests within the software engineering field.
+Consider what type of projects or areas of focus excite you the most.
 This could be web development, mobile app development, AR/VR, or any other niche within the industry.
 Begin learning the basics of the programming languages and technologies associated with your chosen area of interest.
-There are numerous online resources like Udemy or YouTube tutorials that can provide a starting point.
+Numerous online resources like Udemy or YouTube tutorials can provide a starting point.

 And finally, consider seeking guidance from a career coach or mentor who can provide valuable insights, help optimize your resume and LinkedIn profile, and guide you through the job search process.
 With the right combination of skills, projects, networking, and support, you can successfully transition into a software engineering career.

 Suppose I have no prior knowledge of software engineering.
 How would you guide me and assist me in learning to code?